Bernhardt Line: Advance across the Sangro

 However, Kesselring guessed the Allies' intentions.
 On 18 November, Lemelsen had signaled Kesselring to the effect that the Allied concentrations on the coast led him to expect the main attack on his left wing.
-Then, heavy rain raised the river levels, which caused the postponement of the offensive to the night of 27 November and giving the Germans time to switch two divisions across the Apennines to the defending LXXVI Panzer Corps.
-That made three divisions on the coastal plain opposing V Corps: 65th Infantry Division (65.
-Infantriedivision), 90th Panzergrenadier Division (90.
-Panzergrenadierdivision) and 26th Panzer Division (26.
-Panzerdivision).
-16th Panzer Division opposed the New Zealanders and the German 1st Parachute Division (1.
-Fallschirmjägerdivision) faced XIII Corps (1st Canadian Division and British 5th Infantry Division).

 In the early hours of 28 November, the Eighth Army attack went in supported by heavy artillery concentrations.
 The New Zealanders advanced steadily.
 Although the German defences had been well prepared, most of the New Zealanders' objectives were manned by 65th Division which was poorly equipped and untried in battle.
-The German Division was also hampered by the fact that its commande, Brigadier-General (Generalmajor) G.H. von Ziehlberg, was severely wounded on the afternoon of 28 November.
+The German Division was also hampered by the fact that its commander, Brigadier-General (Generalmajor) G.H. von Ziehlberg, was severely wounded on the afternoon of 28 November.
 The 8th Indian Division, however, like the New Zealanders facing their first major combat action since arriving in Italy, experienced tougher opposition.
 Elements of 65th Infantry Division supported by an armoured battle group held tenaciously on to Mezzagrogna and the town was eventually taken on 29 November after tough, often hand to hand, fighting.
 On the morning of 29 November, 78th Infantry Division had joined the attack on the right of the Indian Division and had forced their way to Santa Maria by the evening, which created a base for their main attack the following day towards Fossacesia.
 By late on 30 November, 78th Division, supported by 4th Armoured Brigade, had taken Fossacesia and the whole ridge on the far bank of the Sangro.
 The main Bernhardt defences were under Eighth Army control.